 Fujita scale F6 tornadoes are often debated in the meteorological community.
 They still haven’t happened, but if they did, F6 tornadoes would cause inconceivable damage.
 They would turn cars and other objects into missiles by lifting them high up and moving them miles away at super-high speeds.

 The Fujita scale was the official scale for measuring the strength of tornados in the US from 1971 to 2007.
-That year, it was replaced by the EF tornado scale, which is an advanced version of the old scale.
+That year, the EF tornado scale replaced it.
+This is an advanced version of the old scale.
 In fact, “EF” stands for Enhanced Fujita scale.
 Apart from being used in the US, the enhanced Fujita intensity scale is also in the use in countries like Canada.

 The EF-scale is based on the original Fujita scale from the early seventies, but there are some major differences.
 The biggest difference between the two is that the new scale takes into account the quality of construction of man-made buildings.
 It’s because some structures are simply more resistant to strong tornado winds than others.